 Are you ready to hike Red Rock Canyon?
-There are plenty of trails to choose from.
+There are plenty of trails to choose from at Red Rock and it's just one of the many things to do in Las Vegas.
 There is something for everyone, no matter what your skill level is.
 Here are the top 10 trails in Red Rock Canyon:

 Hard Trails For Experienced Adventurers

 Hiking and climbing are demanded on this long distance trail, 7-16 miles depending on where you start.
 If you are afraid of heights, this 2,000-foot high mountain peak is probably a no-go for you.

 Listed as one of the top 5 Red Rock favorite trails among serious hikers, it is nearly 6 miles round trip and about 5 hours of nothing but rugged terrain scrambling.